SACRAMENT OF BAPTISM

 SACRAMENT OF RECONCILIATION

-The Sacrament of Reconciliation is available every Saturday from 3-4 pm during the winter and 4-5pm in the summer, First Friday's
+The Sacrament of Reconciliation is available every Saturday from 3-4 pm during the winter and 4-5pm in the summer, or by appointment.

 See the Mass page for Mass times.